marcverhagen/cs217b/code/databases/sqlite/README.md

 # Databases in Flask - Straight up SQLite

-Beyond in stalling Flask this has no extra requirements since SQLite support is part of the Python standard library.
+Beyond installing Flask this has no extra requirements since SQLite support is part of the Python standard library.

 ```bash
 $ pip install Flask
 ```

+This document describes a basic barebones approach to using SQLite in Flask, following four steps:

+1. Command line SQLite.
+2. SQLite through a standalone Python script.
+3. Using the standalone script in a Flask application.
+4. Adding a template.

+See the code in [app.py](app.py), [db.py](db.py) and [templates/people.html](templates/people.html) for the end result.

 ## Using SQLite with the Python command line